World's happiest country for 2019 revealed

 Juho Kuva

-The World Happiness Report was released by the Sustainable Development Solutions Network for the United Nations on March 20, the United Nations has declared to be International Day of Happiness.
+The World Happiness Report was released by the Sustainable Development Solutions Network for the United Nations on March 20, the date that the United Nations has declared to be the International Day of Happiness.

 The report ranks countries on six key variables that support well-being: income, freedom, trust, healthy life expectancy, social support and generosity.